 I see nature as complex, dynamic, and beautiful.
 Birds represent those three qualities very well.
 I prefer to make images of birds that combine those qualities.
 And this most often guides how I select the right time and place to make a photograph.
 For example, a beautiful songbird has a complex relationship with the habitat it occupies and depends upon – for food, shelter, nesting, etc. So I strongly prefer to make images of songbirds which shows them within and interacting with their natural habitat.

-I work with today’s digital darkroom techniques to optimize contrasts, colors, tonality, etc. in an attempt to bring the viewer to the experience I witnessed and felt.
+I work with today’s digital darkroom techniques to optimize contrasts, colors, tonality, etc. in an attempt to bring the viewer to the experience I witnessed.
 I do not add or remove anything from my images.